 If everyone owns social media, then no one owns social media.

 Ever work on a condominium committee?
-Everyone is an owner and little gets done.
+Everyone is an owner and very little gets done.

-Ownership is a strong word, especially for social tools, which are often credited with having a democratizing effect on the web.
+Ownership is a strong word, especially for social platforms, which are often credited with having a democratizing effect on the web.
 However, using it successfully requires leadership and decisiveness.

 Penn’s thoughts mirror my own, though I’d further qualify social media as a role for the do-ers.
 There’s a difference between those that talk and those that do.
-Social media needs a champion to weave, both the tactics, and the teams together.
+Social media needs a champion to weave, the strategy, tactics and the team together.

 From my vantage point, as an unabashed PR professional, PR is well positioned to champion social media efforts.
 PR pros understand, or ought to, the give and take of building relations, credibility, and how to leverage the power of third-party validation to work throughout the many touch points along the sales cycle.